 The orphaned and abandoned babies in our care at our two Transition Homes receive donor breastmilk.
 Where possible, we also provide breastmilk to babies in neonatal ICU’s at private and public hospitals.

-The Breastmilk Bank affords breast-feeding mothers, both locally and abroad, the opportunity to donate their excess breastmilk.
+The Breastmilk Bank affords breast-feeding mothers the opportunity to donate their excess breastmilk.
 We truly believe that EVERY DROP COUNTS and that by donating breastmilk you can save a baby’s life!